The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Specifically optimized for the NVIDIA Shield, ClusterTruck is a stylistic platformer mixed with Temple Run game mechanics and the chaos of a Crash Bandicoot game.

 It’s a mix of great music, insanity, and trucks.
-If this is what you’re after, then ClusterTruck was made for you.
+If this is what you’re after, ClusterTruck was made for you.

-This game is a bit challenging but fun nonetheless.
+This game is challenging but fun nonetheless.

 Portal

-If the title has eluded you all these years, then here’s the synopsis: you play as Chell, a woman trapped in a lab.
+If the title has eluded you all these years, here’s the synopsis: you play Chell, a woman trapped in a lab.
 You’re forced by a robotic voice to solve various puzzles with the acclaimed portal gun.

 Through its seemingly harmless premise, you’ll be surprised by the depth of the plot and taken aback by the many twists and turns.